fatemeGheysari/Vehicle-Management-System-VMS/README.md

    - Add `stock` field to the `Part` model
    - Reduce stock when a part is used in a maintenance record
    - Show low-stock warnings on the dashboard
    - API to update stock and record new part orders
+   - Part order button
+   - Display a list of orders placed for a specific item

 3. **Booking & Appointment System**
    - Create a new `Booking` model with customer, vehicle, date, and description